cjsindt/Tortilla/README.md

 # Tortilla
 CHIP-8 Interpreter

+This was made as a part of my undergraduate senior capstone.

 # Feb 2 - Feb 16

 Starting development on CHIP-8.
 Had to start by making sure my project would build with cmake.
 Tested this by printing "test" to the console.